davestewart/davestewart-site-old/content/blog/programming/modular-architecture-using-nuxt-layers/index.md

 - `blog` would configure Nuxt Content and contain a tree of articles
 - `home` might contain animation `plugins`, `config` and `components` only used for a landing page

+Subfolders within each layer or domain work exactly the same way as a full Nuxt app.

-Finally, the root-level `nuxt.config.ts` file instructs Nuxt to merge all configurations via the `extends` keyword:
+Finally, the root-level `nuxt.config.ts` instructs Nuxt to merge all layers via `extends`:

 ```ts
 export default defineNuxtConfig({